-The edns utility provides two commands for making replica databases consistent: merge and merge_all.
+The edns utility provides two commands for making replica databases consistent: merge and merge all.

 The edns merge command updates one replica database from a second database.
 It operates on both the directory and replica list of an ns_helper.
 In the following example, merge adds to brook's database any information that is present in golden's database but absent from brook's.
-It also replaces any information in brook's database.
+It also replaces any information in brook's database that is older than information about the same entry in golden's database.
 It is important to note that nothing is changed in the -from replica (for example, golden's) database.
 Type